stratumn/groundcontrol/README.md

 After installing, run:

 ```
-ssh-add # <---- to use your SSH key for accessing private repos
+ssh-add # <---- may be needed in order to use your SSH key for accessing repos
 groundcontrol
 ```